Predicting band gaps and band-edge positions of oxide perovskites using DFT and machine learning: Results and Discussion

-The calculated HSE06 band gaps vs PBEsol band gaps are shown in Fig. 2(a).
-First, we note that the DFT-GGA underestimates the band gap with respect to HSE06 by $\sim$1.5 eV.
-This is quite surprising given that in general DFT-LDA/GGA does not underestimate band gap of semiconductors and insulators by a fixed amount.
-The largest deviation from this trend are observed for compounds containing Cu, Pb, and Sn occupying the A site.
+The calculated HSE06 bandgaps vs PBEsol bandgaps are shown in Fig. 2(a) and Supplementary Information.
+There are 383 data selected in the 472 materials since others are not stable according to the to DFT calculation.
+First, we note that the HSE06 predicted bandgaps have a nearly linear relationship with the DFT-GGA predicted bandgaps.
+We applied a simple linear regression fit using $y=ax+b$ between the two sets of bandgaps, and obtained $a=1.12$ and $b=1.15$.
+The resulting mean absolute error (MAE) is 0.21 eV, which is comparable to theMAE' s obtained with the more complicated models presented in the study.
+Since the value of $a$ is close to 1, the data had been fit to an even simpler model of fixed correction, $y=x+b'$.
+Fixed correction is very appealing due to its simplicity and provides an intuitive physical insight into the nature of the correction.
+The optimal $b'$ was found to be 1.5 eV with an MAE of 0.32 eV.
+The MAE of the fixed correction model compares well with the typical error in the DFT predicted bandgaps even when hybrid functionals are used.
+The fixed correction model implies that DFT-GGA underestimates the bandgap with respect to HSE06 by $\sim$1.5 eV.
+This is quite surprising given that in general DFT-LDA/GGA does not underestimate bandgap of semiconductors and insulators by a fixed amount\cite{Hinuma2014}.
+The largest deviation from this trend is observed for compounds containing Cu, Pb, and Sn occupying the A site.
 In the case of Cu-B-O$_3$ compounds, the Cu $d$ orbitals mix with the O 2$p$ orbitals, pushing the VBM to higher energies.
 In the case of Sn-B-O$_3$ and Pb-B-O$_3$, the VBM has large contributions from Sn and Pb $s$ valence orbitals, which also pushes the VBM to higher energies.
-In all the cases where the valence band is mostly derived from O 2$p$ orbitals, the $\sim$1.5 eV band-gap correction fits the data quite well.
+In all the cases where the valence band is mostly derived from O 2$p$ orbitals, the approximate 1.5 eV band-gap correction fits the data quite well.